 According to IPOS, a trademark is a sign used by a person in the course of business or trade to distinguish his goods or services from those of other traders.
-Under the Trademark Law, a trademark includes letters, words, names, signatures, labels, numerals, devices, tickets, shapes and color, or any combination of these.
+Under the Trademark Law, a trademark includes letters, words, names, signatures, labels, numerals, devices (figurative elements), brands, headings, tickets, shapes and color, or any combination of these.
 It can be represented graphically as a company's name or logo.
 In order for a trademark to be registered, it must be distinctive and capable of distinguishing the goods and/or services of the owner from similar goods and/or services of other traders.

 A person can apply to register a trademark in and outside of Singapore via the IPOS website (please click here for more information).
 A trademark registration is valid for 10 years from the date of application.
-Protection can last indefinitely subject to the payment of renewal fees every 10 years, and with proper use of the mark
+Protection can last indefinitely subject to the payment of renewal fees every 10 years, and with proper use of the mark,

 IPOS also provides public access to its records of trademark applications and trademarks that are registered in Singapore.
 These records are accessible via links in the IPOS website.
 It is not compulsory to register a trademark in Singapore.
+IPOS offers several e-services on IP applications, including e-appointment, IP legal clinics, IP business clinics, IPOs digital hub, and POS Go Mobile.
+Please click here for the details.